rodpolako/Chess-PGN-Trainer/README.md

 * Error rate (Calculated)

 ## Instructions
+1. Click on "Code" and then "Download ZIP"
-Extract the zip into a folder and start a web server from there.
-In a browser, point to index.html.
+2. Extract the zip into a folder and start a web server from there.
+3. In a browser, point to index.html.

 ## References
 Built with the help of the following projects: